 Cooking beans in a pressure cooker has never been easier!
-There’s NO soak beans become tender in your in a Ninja Foodi, pinto, kidney, black beans in pressure cooker Instant Pot or Crockpot Express.
+There’s NO soak to tender in your in a Ninja Foodi, pinto, kidney, black beans in pressure cooker Instant Pot or Crockpot Express.

-This is how cooking beans in a pressure cooker works to get them nice and tender.
+This is how to cook beans in a pressure cooker works to get them nice and tender.
 If you’ve never cooked dry beans before, you’re in for a treat.
 Then you can make homemade side dishes and meals more often.
-One of many tips in our Instant Pot section of The Typical Mom blog. (affiliate links present, originally published 1/20)
+One of many tips in our Instant Pot section of The Typical Mom blog.

 To get started you should print out our free Instant Pot beans cook time sheet.
 This is a good starting point as far as how long each one will take to become tender.
 No matter which type you want for the recipe you want I have them all listed in that chart.
 I will explain some things to remember to put your mind at ease here too.